 Therefore the question is clear; Is Boris Johnson the best candidate, or does a new figurehead need to take his place as caretaker or even better, beat him in a general election and should that be Mr Corbyn?

-time to forget everyone else , johnson is the only one with a plan – by conservatives
+Time to forget everyone else, Johnson is the only one with a plan – Conservative article

 While the government is trying to be responsible by re-negotiating the Withdrawal agreement and prepare for a no deal Brexit, the opposition parties are still trying to topple the government.
 They are still squabbling over who should be in charge and if there should be a care-taker government to preside over Brexit.
 There is only one viable option and luckily he is the one already in power.
 He has the support, he’s shown he can act prime-ministerial and finally, he has a plan.
 No one else does.